ragu-nathan/react-boilerplate/README.md

-# react-boilerplate
+# Simple React Webpack boilerplate
-Boilerplate for React Applications
+A ready to use simple boilerplate for React Apps.

+# Instructions
+Clone the repo
+Run npm install
+Run npm start